crate/crate/docs/sql/general/lexical-structure.rst

     +--------+
     SELECT 1 row in set (... sec)

-Finally, a single quote can be included in an escape string literal by also using the escape backslash character: ``\'``, in addition to the single-quote described in :ref:`String Literals <string_literal>`.
+Finally, a single quote can be included in an escape string literal by also using the escape backslash character: ``\'``, in addition to the single-quote described in the :ref:`string literals <string_literal>` section.

 ::

     cr> select e'aa\'bb' as col1;